 A widespread New Zealand English (NZE) sound change involves /l/ after vowels, whereby tongue-tip contact is lost and /l/ is vocalised (becomes a vowel like that in FOOT).
 ‘Feel’ becomes ‘fee-u’, railway becomes ‘rai-u-way’.
 This change is occurring in other varieties of English but it seems to be more advanced in NZE.

 Sometimes pronunciation changes lead to spelling mistakes.
-In 2004 the text of a notice for Anzac Day was printed in the Press newspaper.
-It went: ‘a reef laying and remembrance ceremony will be held.’1 It should have said ‘a wreath laying …’ but pronunciation of ‘th’ as ‘f’ led to the spelling error.
+In 2004, a notice for Anzac Day was printed in the Press newspaper.
+It went: ‘a reef laying and remembrance ceremony will be held.’1 It should have said ‘wreath laying …’, but pronunciation of ‘th’ as ‘f’ led to the error.